 Section 1.7 Video Exchange Policy

 For all rounds of the championship, there will be a direct video exchange with opponents.
-All games completed prior to selection must be uploaded to the open exchange by noon Eastern time Monday after selection.
+All games completed prior to selection must be uploaded to the open exchange by noon Eastern time Monday after selections, second-round and sectionals.